F.C. Hound Dogs: After UEFA membership

 The ascension of the Gibraltar Football Association to membership of UEFA led to a lot more money coming into football on the Rock, and as such, results began to decline for Hound Dogs with lower end of season finishes following in the coming seasons, although the club did provide a platform for young players such as Nick Castle, Etien Victory, Jamie Fortuna and Alan Wszeberowski to move to bigger clubs.
 Co-founder Ercan "Urge" Mehmet left the club in 2017, with a testimonial played in June that year.

 However, results and finances continued to lag behind the rest of the pack, and in 2019 Hound Dogs withdrew from the newly formed Gibraltar National League, earning special dispensation to play in the Gibraltar Intermediate League along with U23 sides from other clubs in Gibraltar.
+After six years competing in the Intermediate League, Hound Dogs officially joined the Gibraltar Football League ahead of the 2025–26 season, after obtaining a Silver License.
+This was followed by the appointment of Ryan McCarthy as head coach, ending Chris Gomez's 13 years in charge of the club.